lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 ```

 `@part1`
+- **Interaction testing**: Check if a variable modifies another variable's
+association on the outcome {{1}}
-- A bit of history on role of sex {{1}}
+    - E.g. A drug reduces risk of a disease in men, but not women {{1}}
-    - Most health or drug studies had only men
-    - Assumed equal response in women
-    - Not true, e.g. some drugs harmful in women
-- Ethnic ancestry also influential on health {{2}}
-    - Most studies only in European-ancestry
-    - But differences exist
+    - E.g. Greater risk for disease from obesity in some ethnicities {{1}}
-- *Always* consider sex and ethnic ancestry {{3}}
+    - *Always* consider sex and ethnic ancestry {{2}}

 `@script`
-First, a bit of history.
-In the past many studies only include men, but not women.
-At the time, women were thought to respond equally to men for health and drug interventions, which isn't the case.
-In fact, some drugs were harmful to women but not to men.
-Likewise, ethnic ancestry can have very strong influences on whether an intervention will help or harm.
-Even still, most studies are done on European-ancestries.
-But we know differences exist between ancestries that could lead to major differences in reaction to treatments.
-So you always need to think about and analyze for differences between sex and ethnicity.
+Interaction testing is when you combine variables in a model to check if their individual values combined together modify the association with a drug.
+For example, some drugs reduce risk for a disease in men, but may be harmful or have no effect in women.
+Or that some risk factors such as obesity have a larger impact on disease in certain ethnicities.
+When it comes to sex and ethnicity, you always need to check for interactions, since both have such powerful impacts on health.

 ---
-## Several approaches to checking differences
+## Several approaches to checking interactions

 ```yaml
 type: "FullSlide"